StarPlayrX/bigmac/README.md

 `sudo diskutil mountDisk /dev/disk#`

 open terminal and type "open /Volumes".
-Look for Recovery partition, it will has the DMG that you are looking for to create a recovery USB disk.
+Look for Recovery partition, it will have the DMG that you are looking for to create a recovery USB disk.

 `sudo asr -s /path/to/dmg -t /path/to/usb --erase --noverify`